 Course Fees & Booking Deposits

 ALL courses require the payment of a 20% deposit in order to secure your place.
-We cannot reserve a place or hold a seat open based on either a written or verbal confirmation of wish to attend.
+We cannot reserve a place or hold a seat open based on either a written or verbal confirmation of a wish to attend.
+All bookings are made on a strict ‘first-come-first-served’ basis.

-The remaining outstanding course fee balance must be paid in full no later than 4 weeks prior to the first day of the course(s) booked.
+The remaining outstanding course fees must be paid in full no later than 4 weeks prior to the first day of the course(s) booked.

-If a booking is made less than 4 weeks before the start date then the full balance is due for payment immediately.
+If a booking is made less than 4 weeks before the start date then the full balance is due for payment immediately upon receipt of the invoice.

 Tools, Equipment & Consumables supplied